• Home

 Special attention will be given to the mechanisms of topical action, its influence on key physiological processes in the skin, and the specific clinical challenges it addresses today.
 We will discuss why this ingredient has become one of the most compelling and promising tools in aesthetic medicine, providing a scientific rationale for its use in anti-aging programs and the management of various dermatological and aesthetic skin concerns.

-Pia Kynoch ND, BASc - AUSTRALIA
+Pia Kynoch ND - AUSTRALIA

 THE SCIENCE BEYOND THE SURFACE - THE EMERGING SCIENCE OF MITOCHONDRIA, LIGHT AN D TISSUE INTELLIGENCE: